arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures25.md

 ### Foxx install process

-Installing Foxx apps has been a two step process: import them into ArangoDB and mount them at a specific mountpoint.
+Installing Foxx apps has been a two step process: import them into ArangoDB and mount them at a specific mount point.
 These operations have been joined together.
-You can install an app at one mountpoint, that's it.
+You can install an app at one mount point, that's it.
 No fetch, mount, unmount, purge cycle anymore.
 The commands have been simplified to just:

 * install: get your Foxx app up and running